Train with Us@

 3) Biu Ji (标指 Thrusting Fingers)

 It's the third and final open hand Wing Chun form.
-It's the most advanced form because in order to pull it off in real life you need to have near perfect coordination, balance, and footwork.
+It's the most advanced form, you learn coordination, balance, and footwork.

 The Biu Ji form, along with the thrusting finger attacks, also has all the Wing Chun kicks, the footwork, breaks, and includes elbow strikes.